Home » Recipes » Chinese + Chinese-Inspired » Best Chinese Chicken Dumplings (Plump & Juicy Jiaozi With Video)

 • fresh chives for garnish

-*If using scallions (which often have a more pungent flavor as compared to chives, you may want to reduce the amount by half or according to your taste.
+*If using scallions (which often have a more pungent flavor as compared to chives, you may want to reduce the amount by half or adjust according to your taste.

 **If you use high-quality unsalted Shaoxing wine, you may need to increase the amount of salt you add.
 If you can’t find Shaoxing wine, use dry sherry in a 1:1 ratio.
-If you’re thinking about using mirin, it’s acceptable if that’s all you’ve got (but it really has a totally different flavor than Shaoxing wine and it’s also a bit sweet).
+If you’re thinking about using mirin, it’s acceptable if that’s all you’ve got (but it really has a completely different flavor than Shaoxing wine and it’s also a bit sweet).

 Instructions